HotSwap: Enabling Live Dependency Sharing in Serverless Computing: HotSwap Design

 \subsection{Implementation}

-We implement a prototype of WarmSwap with AWS Lambda containers and CRIU~\cite{criu} (Checkpoint and Restore In Userspace).
-WarmSwap uses AWS Lambda container templates (Version Python~3.9) to build serverless functions and collect performance results.
+We implement a prototype of HotSwap with AWS Lambda containers and CRIU (Checkpoint and Restore In Userspace)~\cite{criu}.
+HotSwap uses AWS Lambda container templates (Python~3.9) to build serverless functions and collect performance results.
 The dependency loader is embedded into the boot process of an AWS Lambda container.
-When a serverless container receives invocation, it first starts the dependency loader instead of the original ``bootstrap'' script.
-Then the dependency loader loads dependency images into this container and continually executes the AWS Lambda Runtime Interface~\cite{AWS_lambda_runtime} and the user code.
+When a serverless container receives an invocation, it first starts the dependency loader instead of the original ``bootstrap'' script.
+Then the dependency loader loads the dependency image into the container and continually executes the AWS Lambda Runtime Interface~\cite{AWS_lambda_runtime} and the user code.

-Note that WarmSwap is a provider-side implementation.
-It was necessary to simulate WarmSwap on an AWS EC2 node instead of the online AWS Lambda environment.
+HotSwap is simulated on an AWS EC2 node instead of the online AWS Lambda environment.
+This was necessary, since HotSwap is a provider-side implementation, and it is not possible to modify AWS Lambda.
 Nevertheless, all experiments employ a standard AWS Lambda container and simply execute the container with the EC2 environment.
 The EC2 environment was required because AWS Lambda does not allow the user to control the placement of serverless functions on nodes.
-In particular, it cannot guarantee that a serverless function will be placed on the same node as its associated pool of dependency images.

 The prototype modifies CRIU (Version~3.9) to implement live migration of dependency images.
-We add two new features supporting the design described in Section~\ref{sec:dependencies_pool} and Section~\ref{sec:lazy_migration}.
+We add two new features supporting the design in Section~\ref{sec:dependencies_pool} and Section~\ref{sec:lazy_migration}.

 First, we modified the ``\texttt{criu dump}'' command to support the dependency pool.
-This ensures that the ``\texttt{criu dump}'' command will always keep the live dependency image in memory (not killed after migration) and managed by the dependency manager of WarmSwap.
-Additionally, we extend the live dependency image to accept multiple requests.
+This ensures that the ``\texttt{criu dump}'' command will always keep the live dependency image in memory (instead of being killed after migration) and managed by the dependency manager of HotSwap.

 Second, we modified the ``\texttt{criu pageserver}'' command to support the lazy restore policy described in Section~\ref{sec:lazy_migration}.
-Note that there is a ``\texttt{-{}-lazy page}'' parameter of the ``\texttt{criu pageserver}'' command.
+We extend the CRIU pageserver to accept multiple requests.
+Note also that there is a ``\texttt{-{}-lazy page}'' parameter of the ``\texttt{criu pageserver}'' command.
 However, this parameter migrates all pages upon the execution start.
-We need to implement WarmSwap's lazy restore policy: loading pages one-by-one.
-Similarly, CRIU's \texttt{-{}-lazy page} parameter does not fully support WarmSwap's bulk restore policy.
+We need to implement HotSwap's lazy restore policy: loading pages one by one.
+Similarly, CRIU's \texttt{-{}-lazy page} parameter does not fully support HotSwap's bulk restore policy.
 Some smaller modifications were also required for this policy.